Games at Jervis Library

 Number of Players: 2

 (game description from boardgamegeek.com)

-Spotlight Games are displayed in the Unplug & Play display case between the Main Desk and the elevator.
+Spotlight Games are displayed in the Unplug & Play display case next to the elevator.
 Look for a new game every month!